smithm19/COMP285-Project/README.md

 **Description:**

+2D platformer in Super Mario Brothers style.
+Main character whenever goes to sleep has nightmares.
+In order to end this bad sleep experience, character needs to fight his inner demons and figure out what is causing them.

-A main character have different bad memories from his past that haunt him, resulting in nightmares or sometimes strange dreams.
+//A main character have different bad memories from his past that haunt him, resulting in nightmares or sometimes strange //dreams.
 He wants these dreams to end so he needs to fight the inner demons (which is basically dark side of himself).

 **Techincal Description:**